 The fair value of stock options and stock-settled SARs is estimated on the date of grant using the Black-Scholes-Merton option-pricing model.
 The model employs various assumptions, based on management's best estimates at the time of the grant, which impact the fair value calculated and ultimately, the expense that is recognized over the life of the award.
 We have utilized historical data and analyzed current information to reasonably support these assumptions.
-The fair value of restricted stock awards ("Liability Awards") and restricted stock unit awards ("Equity Awards") is determined based on the fair market value of our common stock on the date of grant.
+The fair value of restricted stock awards is determined based on the fair market value of our common stock on the date of grant.

 We recognize stock-based compensation expense on a straight-line basis over the requisite service period for the entire award.
 The expense we recognize is net of estimated forfeitures.
 We estimate our forfeiture rate based on prior experience and adjust it as circumstances warrant.
-Substantially all Liability Awards are deposited in our deferred compensation plans at the time of grant and are classified as a liability due to the fact that these awards are expected to be settled wholly or partially in cash.
-The fair value of the Liability Awards is updated at each balance sheet date with changes in the fair value of the vested portion of the awards and recorded as increases or decreases to deferred compensation plan expense on the accompanying statement of operations.
+See Note 13 to our consolidated financial statements for more information.